josephshim02/SIMGUI/docker-usage.md

    # iv.
 Edit method1 on local machine
    # v.
 Call method <modulename>.<method1>
    # *WOW* you should see the changed method without having to re precompile all the packages

+   ### Note 1: If you make a global change you can either 1 go back to step 3 and restart the docker container, exec into it etc...
+   # or 2 in the julia REPL include("file.jl") to see the change.
+However if you do this it will break the tracking from revise so
+   # you will have to include("file.jl") every time you make a change moving forwards (I feel like there should be a way to setup revise tracking again but not sure how)

-   # NOTE 1: If your module uses a new package not in project.toml then unfortunately you will have to go back to step 3 and rebuild the whole container
+   ### NOTE 2: If your module uses a new package not declared in project.toml then inside the julia REPL:
+   #     - Pkg.add("new_package");
+   #     - using new_package
+   # If instead you add the using new_package to the top of your module revise won't pick up the change (although perhaps you could add it inside a method)
+   # If you share the updated module, either 1 add Pkg.add("new_package"); using new_package to the julia_startup script
+   # Or 2 add the package to the local toml (Pkg.activate("path_to_toml_folder"); Pkg.add("new_package")) and add using new_package to the top of the module
+   # This is the long term solution however it requires building the docker container all over again which is time consuming
+   # Pkg.add("new_package") in a local julia REPL and rebuild the container (step 3)

-   # NOTE 2: Supposing your module (Module_1) contains a method (method_1) which calls another method (method_2) from another local
+   ### NOTE 3: Supposing your module (Module_1) contains a method (method_1) which calls another method (method_2) from another local
    # module (Module_2).
 Then if you want to change method_2, then in the REPL call Module_1.method_1() and see the new method_2() be called
    # THEN: You most *not* put "include('Module_2')" and using .Module_2 at the start of Module_1.
    # AND: when you call method_2 inside Module_1 call it with "Main.Module_2.method_2()"